-The name of the SQL Server is phcsrv111.orchid.phc.ox.ac.uk and you should leave the 'Authentication' setting as 'Windows Authentication'.
+The name of the CPRD SQL Server is phcsrv031.orchid.phc.ox.ac.uk and you should leave the 'Authentication' setting as 'Windows Authentication'.
 This will use your ORCHID username that you logged onto the desktop with to authenticate with the server.

 If you're not able to access the SQL server it is likely that you have not been setup with the required database access.
-You may need to contact the Data Team via your Theme Lead or PHC contact to request this access.
+You will need to contact your project lead and request access to the required dataset once it is ready.